gertjanklein/copy-iris-items/doc/configuration.md

   e.g. database _HSLOCAL_.
 * **generated** (true|false, default false) specifies whether to include generated classes, if they match the item specs.
 * **lookup** is a list of Ensemble _data lookup tables_ to retrieve, if any.
 These are saved in the configured data directory, with a `.lut` extension.
-  (They may be specified with or without.)
+(Specify them without extension.)
 Wildcards are supported as with _items_ above.

 ## Project.enssettings